-To take care of the Philodendron billietiae make sure that you have well-drained soil with perlite, potting soil, orchid bark charcoal, as well as bright indirect light.
-Make sure to water when the two top” in soil are dry (5cm) and ensure temperatures of 65-80 degrees F (18-27degC).
-The humidity of the air should be greater than 50 per cent.
-Fertilize using a slow-release fertilizer every two to three months.
+To take care of the Philodendron billetiae make sure that you have well-draining soil with perlite, potting soil orchid bark charcoal and bright indirect lighting.
+The two top” of the soil has dried (5cm) and maintains temperatures of 65-80 degrees F (18-27degC).
+The humidity of the air should be at or above 50 per cent.
+Fertilize with a slow-release fertilizer every 2 to 3 months.

 Philodendron billietiae Care Guide

-The ideal soil for the Philodendron billietiae plant is a thick aroid soil comprised of perlite, potting soil peat moss, orchid charcoal, bark.
+The most suitable soil for the Philodendron billietiae plant is squishy aroid soil made up of perlite, potting soil peat moss, orchid charcoal, and bark.

-As with most Philodendron plants like the Philodendron, billietiae requires well-drained soil for its growth.
+As with most Philodendron plants the Philodendron billietiae requires well-drained soil to flourish.
 Organic materials are the most suitable for this plant.

-The term “well-drained soil” is a misnomer.
-It is like the soil drains water straight through it.
+well-drained soil is a baffling name.
+It is like the soil is designed to drain water through it.

-This is true to some extent.
+This is true to a certain extent.
 It allows any excess water to go through.
-However, it also holds enough water to help hydrate your plants.
+It also holds enough moisture to nourish your plant.

-A lot of moisture can block oxygen from circulating throughout the soil.
+The excess moisture blocks oxygen from circulating throughout the soil.
 Oxygen isn’t able to reach the root of your plant and other vital areas.

-One problem that can result when you’re exposed to too much humidity is the growth of fungal growth.
-There are numerous types of species of fungi.
+The most common problem you’ll encounter when you’re exposed to too many humid conditions is the development of fungi.
+There are numerous types of kinds of fungi.

-Another problem that is a result of the excessively watered garden is roots rot.
-Because oxygen isn’t able to be able to reach the roots, roots begin to rot.
+Another problem that is a result of the excess watering of the plant can be root rot.
+Since oxygen cannot get to the roots, the roots begin to rot.

-If you’re fortunate enough to find root rot early it is possible to keep your Philodendron.
-However, more often than not the rot will spread to all roots.
+If you’re lucky enough to detect root rot in the early stages you could keep your Philodendron.
+However, most of the time the rot is spread throughout all roots.

-In the end, it will be too late for those who have Philodendron billietiae.
+Then, the conditions will eventually kill those who have Philodendron billietiae.

 Watering your plant too little can be just as harmful as overwatering it.
 This is the reason why plants require well-drained soil.

-If you’re not sure about what your soil’s performance is do not be uninformed about testing it before you plant your Philodendron billietiae.
+If you’re not sure about the quality of your soil do not be scared to test it before you plant your Philodendron billietiae.

-Another fantastic soil recipe that is well-drained could include:
+Another fantastic recipe for soil that is well-drained may include:

 - soybean meal